clustertech/cpfs-os/docs/user-guide/build.md

 Dockerfile closest to your distribution (they are quite simple) and follow the commands.

+If you run the unit tests as normal user, you need to ensure that the user has permission to run `fusermount`, and the user can access `/dev/fuse`.

+If you build CPFS for development, it is likely that you want to create a debug build instead of a release build.
+To do so, use `-DCMAKE_BUILD_TYPE=Debug` when running `cmake`, instead of the `-DCMAKE_BUILD_TYPE=Release` specified in the Dockerfile.

-The special case is for building CPFS-OS without root in CentOS 6, which is slightly complex because we need to build our own Boost, Botan, and FUSE library.
+Building CPFS-OS without root in CentOS 6 is slightly complex because we need to build our own Boost, Botan, and FUSE library.
 Here are some hints:

   * When configuring such libraries for building, you can use the `--prefix=<prefix>` argument to specify a location other than